 Total and partial capsulectomy procedures require a smaller incision compared to that needed with En Bloc removal.
 This will be discussed in greater detail during the consultation.

 With any breast implant removal technique mentioned above, the decision will need to be made whether or not further breast contouring is desired.
 The options available include:

 - Implant removal with a breast lift and fat grafting (natural augmentation)

 Depending on the reason for removing the breast implants, it may be recommended to remove the implants for a period of months to let the breasts heal and settle in.
 At a future date, it can be determined if further enhancement of the breasts is desired.

 Not every plastic surgeon offers breast implant removal with En Bloc.
 The advanced technique takes years of experience to be successful at completely removing the capsule.
-Drs Horowitz and Nichter are board certified with years of experience performing breast augmentation as well as breast implant removal using the total capsulectomy, partial capsulectomy, and En Bloc techniques.
+Dr. Nichter, Dr. Horowitz, Dr. Champion, and Dr. Paydar are board-certified with years of experience performing breast augmentation as well as breast implant removal using the total capsulectomy, partial capsulectomy, and En Bloc techniques.
 To learn more, contact our office and schedule your consultation with Pacific Center Plastic Surgery.